-Cavaliers are an affectionate, upbeat, yet gentle type of dog and are excellent for apartment living.
-This dog breed that looks like a pup forever has moderate energy level and would only need daily walks and play.
+Cavaliers are affectionate, upbeat, yet gentle types of dogs and are excellent for apartment living.
+This dog breed that looks like a pup forever has a moderate energy level and would only need daily walks and play.

 Because of their energy level, make sure to bring them on daily walks and games for them to be happy and healthy.
 They also tend to be barky but they can be trained.